fenago/tableau-intermediate/lab-guides/md/Lab_6.md

 #### Getting ready

-Follow the [*Creating a dashboard*] recipe to create the dashboard that you will be working with in this recipe.
+Follow the [*Creating a dashboard*] recipe to create the dashboard that you will be working with In this lab.

 #### How to do it...